okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/java/enrollmentintegrationsteps.md

 </div>

-> **NOTE:** The shared secret is typically used when a QR code cannot be displayed or scanned.
+> **NOTE:** The shared secret is typically used when a QR code can’t be displayed or scanned.

-### 7: Copy shared secret to Google Authenticator
+### Copy shared secret to Google Authenticator

 After the shared secret appears, the user installs the Google Authenticator app on their mobile device if it's not already installed.
-Next, they add the secret code to the Google Authenticator app by either taking a photo of the QR code or manually entering the secret string.
-Once added, Google Authenticator displays the time-based one-time passcode (TOTP) for the newly added account.
+Next, they add the secret code to the Google Authenticator app.
+They can either a photo of the QR code or manually enter the secret string.
+Once added, Google Authenticator displays the TOTP for the newly added account.

 <div class="half">